-Our business strategy for 2018 was based on six key imperatives.
+Six key imperatives formed our business strategy during 2018.
 These were designed to ensure the continued growth and development of our organisation, as well as the ongoing expansion of the coverage provided by our accredited business network.

 1. To raise awareness of The Motor Ombudsman amongst consumers in the UK